Perfect or Perfectionism?

 Ps 37:37 KJV Mark the perfect man, and behold the upright: for the end of that man is peace.

 Here perfection is aligned with PEACE !
-He who is made perfect will have peace.
+He who is made perfect will have peace because he has learned to trust fully in God no matter what his condition.

 Ps 64:2-4 KJV Hide me from the secret counsel of the wicked; from the insurrection of the workers of iniquity: Who whet their tongue like a sword, and bend their bows to shoot their arrows, even bitter words: That they may shoot in secret at the perfect: suddenly do they shoot at him, and fear not.